lucaswerkmeister/JFractalizer/JFractalizer - Default Plugin/LogIDs.md

-Log IDs for the Default Plugin (0x00) by Lucas Werkmeister (0x00)
+Log IDs for the Default Plugin (0x01) by Lucas Werkmeister (0x00)
 =================================================================

-(The prefix `de.lucaswerkmeister.jfractalizer.defaultPlugin.` is implicit.)
+(The prefix package `de.lucaswerkmeister.jfractalizer.defaultPlugin` is implicit.)

 Bit distribution in the class byte: `0bpppccccc`, where `p` stands for the package and `c` stands for the class in the package.